lsa-mis/modelrails_accounts_multitenancy/README.md

 # Questions:

-Sharable? (can a user delegate the ability to share a resource to other users?)
+- Sharable? (can a user delegate the ability to share a resource to other users?)
+- Do we want to build a dynamic permisions builder?
+Can we support it?
+Or is this it?